-Jill currently serves on the Board Directors of Chalkbeat, a national network of local education news websites operating in New York, Colorado, Indiana, and Tennessee.
-In 2011 Jill was appointed by Mayor Michael B. Hancock to serve on Denver’s Homelessness Commission and the Denver Education Compact.
+Jill currently serves on the Board of Directors of Chalkbeat, a national network of local education news bureaus and on the Education Committee of The Denver Foundation.
+She also serves on the Advisory Board of Colorado Public Radio.
+In 2011 Jill was appointed by Denver Mayor Michael B. Hancock to serve on Denver’s Homelessness Commission and the Denver Education Compact.
+In 2017 Jill was appointed by the Denver School Board to serve on the Strengthening Neighborhood Initiative.

 Alan Gottlieb is a Colorado-based writer, editor, journalist, and nonprofit entrepreneur, with 20 years of experience in education policy and education journalism.